mahdipedro/mahdipedro.github.io/_teaching/EHR.md

 ## Course Description
 Electronic Healthcare Record Systems are the foundation for significantly improved healthcare services in the future.
 It not only serves as a repository for all patient records but has the potential to unify all healthcare information from a wide variety of sources.
 It has the potential to improve the processes within our healthcare systems.
 It is also a treasure trove of information, which when mined, can potentially lead to significant discoveries on the treatment of disease.
+This comprehensive course provides an in-depth understanding of Electronic Health Records (EHR), a critical component in modern healthcare systems.
+Designed for healthcare professionals, IT specialists, and data analysts, the course covers a wide range of topics from the basics of digital patient records to advanced data analytics using machine learning.

 ## Learning Objectives
 * Digital vs paper patient records